 Nottingham: Nottingham City is one of the traditionally strong midlands teams in the UK and is on the lookout for ambitious players to bolster their squad.
 Nottingham Magic is a friendly club with a student feel.

 Leicester: Leicester Tornadoes are a more recently established club in the midlands area.
 The club now boasts three teams competing in the regional league and local leagues.
 They are always on the lookout for new players to help develop the club even further.

 Alongside university teams, both Crewe and Nantwich and Castle compete in the Staffordshire and Cheshire leagues.

 There are also a number of big korfballing cities in the North of England.

-Manchester: Manchester Warriors are a very strong club with a large proportion of ex-student players.
+Manchester: Manchester Warriors are a very strong club with a large proportion of ex-student players looking for promotion to the National League.
 Manchester Hawks are another friendly club with a student-like social scene whilst Manchester City is also keen to sign new players.

 Sheffield: In Sheffield, both Sheffield Trotters and Snakebite is student-friendly clubs with competitive sides.

 Leeds: Korfball in Leeds is dominated by Leeds City who is another club pushing for promotion into the premier league.

 Newcastle / Gateshead: The first korfball club in the north east, Northern Storm are an established team who are looking for new players and welcome ex-students.
 Tyneside Titans is a new club looking to expand its squad.